MoSam007/yolo/k8s/Explanation.md

-# Explanation of Kubernetes Deployment for YOlo with MongoDB
+# Explanation of Kubernetes Deployment for Yolo app

-This document provides an explanation of the Kubernetes deployment for a sample application with MongoDB using Minikube.
+This document provides an explanation of the Kubernetes deployment for the yolo eommerce app with MongoDB using Minikube and AWS platform.

 ## Choice of Kubernetes Objects